Summer Day Trip to Weeki Wachee Springs State Park

 This performance of the classic story isn’t just a copy of the animated film – it’s told unlike any other version as the Little Mermaid celebrates her birthday and comes face to face with her prince!
 Yearning to have legs like him, she makes a deal with the sea witch to give her what she wants in exchange for her beautiful voice.
 As the prince struggles to save the Little Mermaid’s beautiful voice, a fierce battle ensues between him and the evil sea witch.
 The prince prevails, proving that “love conquers all.”

-Mermaid shows are offered at 11am, 1:30pm, and 3pm.
-Seating is first come, first serve.
+Important Info: Mermaid shows are offered at 11am, 1:30pm, and 3pm.

 Buccaneer Bay Water Park + Things to do at Weeki Wachee Springs Park

 Inside Weeki Wachee Springs State Park is Buccaneer Bay, a splishy splashy family fun water park.
-Buccaneer Bay features 2 tremendous water slides, a sandy white beach, crystal clear springs water that makes the ideal spot for swimming and snorkeling, and a naturally flowing lazy river that flows around the whole swimming area.
+Buccaneer Bay features 2 tremendous water slides, a sandy white beach, crystal clear springs with water clarity that makes the ideal spot for swimming and snorkeling, and a naturally flowing lazy river that flows around the whole swimming area.

 You can swim, float, snorkel and even slide directly into the spring.
 The Cannonball and Pirates Revenge waterslides let you feel the rush of excitement as you slide down them again and again.
 And it’s kid-friendly, too, with lifeguards everywhere and a special pool for younger kids.
 The waterslides do have a height requirement of at least 42 inches for one and 48 inches for the other, so a quick height check would be a good idea before planning the visit.